What’s a food item both parents and kids can agree on? For Cristen DiCarolis Dallas’s family, it was pizza.

 - Stay focused by taking some time for yourself.

-- Create relationships that are mutually beneficial and are long term – with your customers, your community and suppliers.
+- Create relationships that are mutually beneficial and long-term – with your customers, your community and suppliers.

-The most important lesson has been to believe in myself.
+The most important lesson has been to believe in me.

 Q. What are your goals for the business?

 A. My goals are to continue to research, explore and expand Pizzeria Prima Strada, creating a financially secure, vibrant, creative and successful organization.